ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/index.md

 demo 2]](https://ucsd-cse15l-w22.github.io/week/week9/#skill-demonstration-2)

 On each you'll get a **Full Pass** (2 points), **Partial Pass** (1 point), or **Try Again** (0 points) as your score.
 In finals week, you'll have the opportunity to improve scores for two skill demonstrations.
+If you miss the skill demonstration for any reason, it counts as a Try Again and you can retake it.

 There will be skill demonstrations in weeks 3, 5, 7, and 9 of the quarter.
 More details about how you'll complete them will be shared in lab (you'll practice the format and we'll talk about